 - Paperwhite narcissus bulbs

-Add Two to Four Inches of Stones
+Add 2 to 4 Inches of Stones

-Fill the bottom of your glass jar, vase or bowl with about two to four inches of stones, marbles or sea glass.
+Fill the bottom of your glass jar, vase, or bowl with about 2 to 4 inches of stones, marbles, or sea glass.
 The purpose of this to give your bulbs stability and to keep the bulbs to above the water while allowing the roots to stay wet.
 If the bulbs sit in water, they tend to rot.

 Place Your Paperwhite Narcissus Bulbs

 Place your bulbs close together on top of the stones.
 Nestle them into the stones until they are stable.
-It's very important to make sure all the bulbs are sitting at the same level, so that the roots, not the bulbs will be sitting in water.Continue to 5 of 6 below.
+It's very important to make sure all the bulbs are sitting at the same level so that the roots, not the bulbs, will be sitting in water.

-Add Water To Your Bulbs
+Add Water to Your Bulbs

-Add just enough water so the level is below the paperwhite narcissus bulbs but is wetting the roots, which at this point are usually just dry strings.
-This is very important because if you leave the bulbs sitting in water they will rot.
+Add just enough water, so the level is below the paperwhite narcissus bulbs but is wetting the roots, which at this point are usually just dry strings.
+This is very important because if you leave the bulbs sitting in water, they will rot.

 Growing Tips for Long-Lasting Paperwhite Flowers